jgchoti/studynote/asynchronous-programming/asynchronous-programming.md

 > So, just like the pizza orders are processed in the order they were placed, JavaScript executes function calls in the order they were made.
 This ensures that things happen in a neat and orderly manner, without any confusion about which function should be dealt with next.

-### Task Queue and Microtask Queue:

-These queues hold tasks and microtasks, respectively, that are waiting to be executed.
-Both are managed by the Event Loop, which periodically checks them and moves tasks to the Call Stack for execution when it's ready.
-Tasks can include things like timers (setTimeout), DOM events, or AJAX requests, while microtasks are typically related to promises and other asynchronous operations.

 ### Web APIs:

 These are extra features provided by the browser (or environment like Node.js).
 They handle asynchronous tasks like setTimeout, AJAX requests, and DOM manipulation.
 These APIs are not part of the JavaScript runtime itself.